YoRyan/autotable/README.md

 #### station_commands

-A dictionary that maps in-game station names to station stop commands.
+A dictionary that maps in-game station names to *station* commands.

 The special empty key `""` applies to all stations that do not have commands specifically defined for themselves.